Skip to main content

 3. Seasonal Pricing Patterns

 January through March is "shoulder season" for roofing in Texas.
 Material costs during Q1 tend to run lower than peak summer pricing, and crews are more available.
-That combination drives a predictable Q1 permit bump year over year.
+That combination drives a predictable Q1 filing bump year over year.

 What This Means for Contractors

-Permit data tells contractors three actionable things:
+Roofing activity data tells contractors three actionable things:

 • Who's competing.
-High permit volume means other contractors are active in the same area.
+High filing volume means other contractors are active in the same area.
 Speed of contact matters — the first contractor to reach a homeowner with an approved claim closes at significantly higher rates.

-How Conveyra Uses Permit Data
+How Conveyra Uses Roofing Activity Data

 The result: contractors receive exclusive leads for homeowners who have already committed to a roofing project — not cold prospects who might be interested someday.